hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 Set to enable [private transactions](../../Concepts/Privacy/Privacy-Overview.md).
 The default is false.

-!!!
-Caution
+!!! important
-    Do not use [pruning](../../Concepts/Pruning.md) if you plan to make private transactions.
+    Using private transactions with [pruning](../../Concepts/Pruning.md) is not supported.

 ### privacy-marker-transaction-signing-key-file